The Inkubator has three missions.

 Brooke Husic (she/her)

 #66: Themeless #14 | 12.10.2020

 #76: Puzzling AF | 3.11.2021 (with Rachel Fabi)

-Brooke Husic is a postdoctoral research fellow at Princeton University who started constructing puzzles in 2020.
+Brooke started constructing puzzles in 2020.
 She writes puzzles for most mainstream outlets and has her own blog — xwords by a ladee — where, on the 27th of every month, she posts modern and challenging themeless puzzles clued at two difficulty levels.
-She has had puzzles run in a variety of publications and has especially enjoyed writing for the Boswords and Lollapuzzoola tournaments, the latter of which she was honored to co-host and co-edit in 2021.
-She also assists the Inkubator team with web content.
+She edits for AVCX and Lollapuzzoola; she also assists the Inkubator team.
 Brooke encourages any woman or otherwise underrepresented aspiring constructor to get in touch with her if they are interested in making crossword puzzles but haven’t yet taken the plunge.
 You can find Brooke on Twitter at @xandraladee.